waigo/waigo/docs/guide.md

 ```

 We then tell Waigo to load and execute this startup step in `development` mode
-by modifying the appropriate configuration file:
+by creating/modifying the appropriate configuration file:

 ```javascript
 // file:  <app folder>/config/development.js